vyduckien/C-Project/README.md

 # 8-bit greyscale to binary color

+This is a class project for the course ECE 220 (EE2415: Computer System and Programming Languages - HCMUT).
+Feel free to share and distribute the code.

 This program converts an greyscale BMP file of 8-bit color depth to a binary bmp file.

 The color of the original image is not simply changed, but __*also the header information is also modified*__.